Title: Flash – November 22 ,1963 (FS II.43B)

 Edition: 22, 26 numbered in Roman numerals; 10 lettered A-J have three additional screenprints, each of which is a composite of images from II.33 and II.38.
 (See II.43A-43C.)
 Each print, housed in a folder with a page of Teletype text, is signed in ball-point pen on verso; the colophon is signed and numbered in ball-point pen.

 Flash 43B was an additional screenprint added to the Flash – November 22, 1963 series.
 Warhol took images he had used in the first part of the series and combined them to create the final three prints.
 The three additional prints are all the same images, however Warhol used different colors in the printing of JFK’s portrait.
 In this print, John F. Kennedy and the presidential seal exist on the same plane, both images indistinguishable as they are printed in two tones of red.

-As part of the Flash portfolio, Warhol was commenting on the state of mass media and its obsession with the assassination of John F. Kennedy.
-The “news flash” Teletype texts that reported the assassination and the news following is where the name for this portfolio came, Flash – November 22, 1963.
+As part of the Flash portfolio, Warhol commented on the state of mass-media and its obsession with the assassination of John F. Kennedy.
+The “news flash” Teletype texts that reported the assassination and the news following is where the name for this portfolio came.
 Warhol was fascinated by the continual media spectacle following the assassination of JFK.
-Like a lot of Warhol’s work, he takes an image from the media of tragedy and turns it into a brightly colored image of pop art.
+Like a lot of Warhol’s work, he takes an image from the media of tragedy and turns it into a brightly colored image of Pop art.